DFFB(LOCAL) - REDUCTION IN FORCE: PROGRAM CHANGE

 An employee receiving notice of proposed nonrenewal of a term contract may request a hearing in accordance with DFBB.

-If the employee requests a hearing, the Board shall take final action after the hearing in accordance with DFBB and shall notify the employee in writing.
+If the employee requests a hearing, the Board shall take final action after the hearing in accordance with DFBB and shall notify the employee in writing of its decision.

-If the employee does not request a hearing, the Board shall take final action in accordance with DFBB and shall notify the employee in writing.
+If the employee does not request a hearing, the Board shall take final action in accordance with DFBB and shall notify the employee in writing of its decision.